learn-tdd-in/learntdd.in/react-native/index.md

    }
 ```

 Next, to display the messages, let's create another custom component to keep our App component nice and simple.
-We'll call it MessageList.
+We'll call it `MessageList`.
 We'll write the code we wish we had in `App.js`:

 ```diff
  import NewMessageForm from './NewMessageForm';